 “This was a successful project for us,” said CPP’s Peter Bourke, a member of the engineering team, “but also quite challenging.”
 Like many CBD developments, CPP had to consider strong winds and their effect on the target building and neighboring objects.
 EY Centre is part of a multi-structure, integrated laneway, with buildings of many heights, public passages, and outdoor features such as wine bars, cafés and kiosks.
 CPP tested for pedestrian comfort as well as structural and cladding design.
 “Structural load testing made sure the entire tower could withstand wind forces,” said Bourke.
 “We also examined loads on core, and how people inside would experience any wind-induced movement.”

-The project involved an extensive team of two drafters, three engineers, three model builders, and two tunnel technicians.
-The team built a scale model of the EY Centre, along with neighboring buildings, some in existence, but some on blueprints only.
+The project involved an extensive team of two drafters, three engineers, three model builders, and two wind tunnel technicians.
+The team built a scale model of EY Centre, along with neighboring buildings, some in existence, but some on blueprints only.
 The primary model’s exterior was equipped with hundreds of pressure sensors and exposed to 360° of wind tunnel forces.
 The findings influenced design.